cicsdev/cics-java-liberty-springboot-transactions/README.md

 ## Prerequisites

-- CICS TS V5.3 or later
+- CICS TS V6.1 or later
 - A configured Liberty JVM server in CICS
-- Java SE 1.8 or later on the workstation
+- Requires Java 17 or later. on the workstation
 - An Eclipse development environment on the workstation (optional)
 - Either Gradle or Apache Maven on the workstation (optional if using Wrappers)
 - A CICS TSMODEL resource with the attribute `Recovery(ON)` for the TSQ called `EXAMPLE`.